 Edinburgh is known for being a city full of spooky things to do.
 With so many attractions filled with dark and haunted history, there is no shortage of pubs that have a similar macabre back story.
 Want to spend a night drinking with the ghosts?
+It is the perfect way to spend Halloween in Edinburgh as well!
 Here are the best haunted pubs in Edinburgh.

 The White Hart Inn

 The White Hart Inn is one of Edinburgh’s oldest pubs.
 Located in Edinburgh’s historic Grassmarket, the pub has over 500 years of history.
 The pub’s cellar dates back to 1516 and the building was used as tenements over the years.